spinningideas/dotnet-project-accelerator/ReadMe.md

 `npm install`

+5) Launch the API project (its set to run on port 5001)

+6) Launch the Presentation project

-2. Start and run the application
+1. Start and run the application (its set to run on port 5000)

 `npm start`

-Runs the app in the development mode and launches browser to http://localhost:3000/react-project-accelerator
+Runs the app in the development mode and launches browser to http://localhost:5000

 The page will reload if you make edits.